laurapacis/100-days-of-code/log.md

 **Thoughts:** I love being able to hyper-focus and spend the day in front of the computer but it's not going to be good for the long run.
 I've been feeling a bit unfit lately and I don't like it.
 From now on, the more I work the more I will workout.

 **Link to work:** Nothing to link

+### Day 6: March 12, 2021

+**Today's Progress**: Practice JS array methods on Codewars.

+**Thoughts:** I didn't do much coding today.
+I feel a bit bad about it but I guess it's okay.
+It was a productive day in other ways though.

+**Link to work:** Nothing to link